mmatyas/pegasus-docs/docs/themes/overview.md

 When you load a theme, its main component (the `FocusScope` above) will be set to fill the whole screen.
 The top left corner of the screen is (0,0), with the X axis growing right and the Y axis growing downwards.

 When positioning elements on the screen, you should make sure that your theme works well with multiple aspect ratios and screen resolutions.
-Generally QML this easy because you can tell the position and size of elements compared to others using *anchors* (eg. set an element's corner or side to have at the same place as another element's corner or side -- see the QML tutorial *todo*).
+Generally QML this easy because you can tell the position and size of elements compared to others using *anchors* (eg. set an element's corner or side to have at the same place as another element's corner or side -- see the [QML tutorials](qml-tutorials.md) (positioning/anchoring)).

 When you *do* have to position or size things manually, it is common to use percentages, but Pegasus also provides a **virtual coordinate system**.
 You can treat the screen as one with the resolution of at least **1280x720** virtual pixels (16:9 aspect ratio), and use integer pixel values, which will then scale to the correct physical value according to the screen's real resolution.
 If the screen's aspect ratio is smaller than this (eg. 4:3), then the *virtual* screen will be taller than 720 virtual pixels, but still have 1280 as a fixed width.
 If the aspect ratio is wider (eg. 21:9), then the virtual height will remain to be 720, but the width will be bigger.
 This system can be useful when you want to express precise details in pixels, like width/height, spacing, text sizes, etc.